AdobeDocs/commerce-knowledge-base.en/help/overview.md

   <tr>
     <td>
-    <a href="https://experienceleague.adobe.com/docs/commerce-knowledge-base/kb/support-tools/patches/v1-1-33/acsd-50895-google-analytics-3-gtm-tags-are-not-fired-if-google-analytics-4-gtm-is-not-configured.html">ACSD-50895: [!DNL Google Analytics] 3 GTM tags are not fired if [!DNL Google Analytics] 4 GTM is not configured:</a> The ACSD-50895 patch fixes the issue where Google Analytics 3 GTM tags are not fired if Google Analytics 4 GTM is not configured.
+    <a href="https://experienceleague.adobe.com/docs/commerce-knowledge-base/kb/support-tools/patches/v1-1-33/acsd-50895-google-analytics-3-gtm-tags-are-not-fired-if-google-analytics-4-gtm-is-not-configured.html">ACSD-50895: [!DNL Google Analytics] 3 GTM tags are not fired if [!DNL Google Analytics] 4 GTM is not configured:</a> The ACSD-50895 patch fixes the issue where [!DNL Google Analytics] 3 GTM tags are not fired if [!DNL Google Analytics] 4 GTM is not configured.
 This patch is available when the [!DNL Quality Patches Tool] (QPT) 1.1.33 is installed.
     </td>
     <td>New article</td>
     <td>July 13, 2023</td>